Skip to Content

 Related Questions:

-1) How did the water get into my gas tank when I never left it out in the rain?
+1) How did the water get into my gas tank when I never left it in the rain?

 For this issue, you should tightly close the opening of your tank so that no water can seep in.
 Also, try not to store your lawnmower in such places and try to buy a plastic cover for your lawnmower.